Trifocal Multifocal Lenses

-Refractive Lens Exchange (RLE) also called Clarivu™* by some companies is a procedure where the natural lens of the eye is replaced with a high performance lens.
-Complete visual freedom is possible with the use of these highly sophisticated trifocal lenses.
+Refractive Lens Exchange (RLE) also called Clarivu™* or NuVu by some providers is a procedure where the natural lens of the eye is replaced with a high performance mulifocal lens.
+At Centre for Sight, we use the highly sophisticated trifocal lens which reliably eliminates the need for glasses altogether.
 The erroneously labelled "Multifocal Lenses" are actually Bifocal lenses providing distance and near but no intermediate vision.
 Trifocal lenses have exactly what the word means - 3 points of focus including intermediate vision - vital for using computers, seeing the dashboard on the car and using a mobile phone or iPad at a comfortable distance.
+Please be aware not all providers use the same lenses.

 FINEvision Trifocal Lens